RyanMcCall/database-exercises/README.md

 # Codeup Database Exercises

-This is a place to store database exercises.
+This is a place to show my progress of learning about databases.